 Education for continuing resources in cataloging.
 What sorts of classes or workshops are most helpful for understanding continuing resources?

 Electronic resource management systems (ERMS) – current status

 ISSN in a linked data and RDF world

 Managing electronic series, covering issues such as acquisition and access management, including the analysis (or lack thereof) of individual series parts

 - What is the future of serials?

-- What are the trends: subject based gap, globe based gap, electronic vs. print in purchase decisions
+- What are the trends: subject based gap, global based gap, electronic vs. print in purchase decisions.

 RDA and continuing resources.
 How does RDA affect how we catalog and define continuing resources?

 Reasons for title changes in nonacademic serials.
 This topic has been addressed for academic serials, but not for nonacademic serials

 Cataloging and collections issues